Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

    -Spendable: 0.0  (0 mojo)
 ```
 <br/>
-You now have a Stably USD wallet, in addition to your standard Chia wallet.
+You should have a Stably USD wallet, in addition to your standard Chia wallet.

 -----